hartbt/hw-13-budgetTracker/README.md

 # **Description**

-This assignment serves as a burger logger.
-When the user loads the webpage, they can view the burgers that have no been munched, as well as the burgers that have been munched.
-The user is also able to add their own burgers and determine if that burger has been munched or not.
+This assignment serves as a budget tracker.
+When the app is loaded, the user is presented with a blank page that provides form areas for 'Name of Transaction' as well as 'Transaction Amount'.
+When these form fields are filled out, the user is able to select whether they would like to add or subtract funds in the amount that they have provided.
+Upon the first entry, a chart is created, and as values are added to the database, the chart is procedurally generated with the given values.
+The top of the page provides an area that displays the users current amount of money.

-<iframe src="https://drive.google.com/file/d/1wsU8eNXHXoH9w4GafJR3UoJKel0RRnxF/preview" width="640" height="480"></iframe>
+<iframe src="https://drive.google.com/file/d/12U5dqOjnkf3BAYuWoG-P6Aq9o9bCRLpn/preview" width="640" height="480"></iframe>

 <strong>Link to site:</strong>  https://murmuring-atoll-84177.herokuapp.com